Absolute profinite rigidity, direct products, and finite presentability: Constructing Grothendieck Pairs in Products of Central Extensions of Hyperbolic Groups

 \begin{theorem} If $\Delta$ is a non-elementary hyperbolic group, then there is an infinite sequence of non-isomorphic, finitely presented groups $Q_i$ and epimorphisms $\Delta\to Q_i$ such that $\widehat{Q}_i=1$.
 Moreover, each $Q_i$ has trivial center. \end{theorem}

-\begin{proof} Taking the quotient of $\Delta$ by a maximal finite normal subgroup, we may assume that it has trivial center. $\Delta$ has only finitely many conjugacy classes of torsion elements; let $N$ be the maximum of their orders.
-We fix a sequence of odd primes $N<p_1 < p_2<\dots$ and let $D_i$ be the dihedral group of order $2p_i$ (which is centerless).
+\begin{proof} There are only finitely many conjugacy classes of torsion elements in $\Delta$; let $N$ be the maximum of their orders.
+We fix a sequence of odd primes $N<p_1 < p_2<\dots$ and let $D_i$ be the dihedral group of order $2p_i$.
 Define $G_i=D_i\ast D_i$.
-Let $B$ be a finitely presented infinite group that is torsion-free and has no finite quotients; many such groups are known -- see \cite{BG}, for example.
+Let $B$ be a finitely presented infinite group that is torsion-free, centerless, and has no finite quotients; many such groups are known -- see \cite{BG}, for example.
 We apply Theorem \ref{t:osin} with $G=G_i$ and $H=B\ast B$; let $R_i$ be the resulting finitely presented common quotient.
 As $R_i$ is a quotient of $B\ast B$, it has no non-trivial finite quotients; moreover, by item (3) of Theorem \ref{t:osin} it contains a copy of $B$.
 As $R_i$ is a quotient of $D_i\ast D_i$ which is not virtually cyclic, it contains torsion elements of order $p_i$.
 And item (4) of Theorem \ref{t:osin} tells us that the maximum order among the torsion elements of $R_i$ is $p_i$.

 Applying Theorem \ref{t:osin} again with $G=\Delta$ and $H=R_i\ast R_i$, we obtain a finitely presented common quotient $Q_i$ that has no non-trivial finite quotients.
-Moreover, $Q_i$ is not isomorphic to $Q_j$ if $i\neq j$, because the maximum of the order of torsion elements of $Q_i$ is $p_i$. \end{proof}
+Moreover, $Q_i$ is not isomorphic to $Q_j$ if $i\neq j$, because the maximum of the order of a torsion element in $Q_i$ is $p_i$. \end{proof}